cbibbs94/My_First_Game/README.md

 More will be added depending on timeline

-Current Objective:
+Objectives:
-1.Find Srites for the game
+1. Find Sprites for the game - completedish
-2. Shape the First functions for different actions that are anticipated to be in tha game.
+2. Shape the First functions for different actions that are anticipated to be in tha game - In prgress.
-3. Find Background theme and color style
+3. Find Background theme and color style - Completed

+New Objectives:
+1. Correct Move.js so that it works for this project
+2. Design the first background scene with sprites to test interactivity
+3. Possibly work on smalll script for talking interactions

-Projected Deadline: December 10, 2021
+estimated deadline December 14, 2021